-2018 Chevrolet Volt
+2018 Chevrolet Volt (Chevy) Review, Ratings, Specs, Prices, and Photos

 The 2018 Chevrolet Volt is an accomplished and refined extended-range electric car that makes an ideal everyday commuter.

-The 2018 Chevrolet Volt is a dual-personality compact five-door hatchback that can be driven solely on electric power for typical day-to-day driving—but it also offers the backup of a gasoline motor for long-distance trips.
+The 2018 Chevrolet Volt is both, if that's what you're looking for.
+It's a five-door compact hatchback that can be driven up to 53 miles on electricity alone, but offers a backup gasoline motor for longer trips.

 For this second generation, Chevy went for a much more conventional look when it came to styling the 2018 Volt.
 At first glance, it’s almost indistinguishable from the hatchback version of the Chevrolet Cruze, although the two share little.
 Inside, it’s much the same, with a dashboard that doesn’t look as wildly futuristic as, say, the Toyota Prius.
 That’s a good thing in our eyes; the Volt doesn’t project its eco-friendliness as vocally.